 - Cover leftovers tightly and store in the refrigerator for up to 3-4 days.

-Make ahead tip: The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+- Make Ahead Instructions: The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
 Baked whole pie or sliced pie bars freeze well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.